tencent cloud

 Message Consumption

-Message consumption is presented in a list format.
-TDMQ for RocketMQ supports both cluster consumption and broadcast consumption modes.
+Message consumption is presented in the form of a list.
+TDMQ for RocketMQ supports two consumption modes: clustering consumption and broadcasting consumption.

-The information displayed in the list is as described below:
+The following table describes the information displayed in the list.

 Parameter